 Our first stop was Pointe du Hoc Ranger Monument.
 On D-Day, an elite group of Army Rangers from the Second Ranger Battalion took on the daunting task of scaling cliffs and seizing German artillery positions.
 Today, Pointe du Hoc is still a battle-scarred field, pockmarked with craters.

-Next, we pulled into a parking lot across the road from Omaha Beach at Saint-Laurent-sur-Mer.
+Next, we pulled into a parking lot across from Omaha Beach at Saint-Laurent-sur-Mer.
 The first thing I noticed was the enormous rudder-shaped monument overlooking the sand.
-Flags of eight allied countries line the walkway that runs along the water line.
+Flags of eight allied countries line the walkway that runs along the waterline.
 Close to the waves, a memorial made of curved steel shapes arcs toward the sky.
-Walking on the sand was an overwhelming emotional experience for me.
-The contrast between the peaceful rhythm of the waves and the images of D-Day I carry in my mind brought tears to my eyes.
+Walking on the sand was an overwhelming, emotional experience for me.
+The contrast between the peaceful rhythm of the waves and the images of D-Day I carried in my mind brought tears to my eyes.

 We continued on to the Normandy American Cemetery and Memorial at Colleville-sur-Mer.
-Walking among the neat rows of headstones is a sobering experience.
+Walking among the neat rows of headstones is sobering.
 The Memorial, with its detailed D-Day map, puts the sacrifices of the men who stormed Omaha, Utah, Juno, Gold and Sword Beaches into perspective.

 Our final stop of the day was at Arromanches-les-Bains, a small seaside town that played a big part in the post-D-Day landings.
-The Allies created "mulberries," complex structures that could be assembled into not only artificial harbors but also piers for mooring ships and roadways for bringing combat vehicles ashore.
+The Allies created "mulberries," complex structures that could be assembled into artificial harbors, piers for mooring ships and roadways for bringing combat vehicles ashore.
 Today, visitors to Arromanches can see parts of a mulberry just off shore.

 We had lunch in Arromanches; several members of our group followed our tour director's lead and ate at the Hôtel de Normandie's restaurant.
 After lunch, I did a bit of souvenir shopping and then met our group at the D-Day Museum (Musée du Débarquement).
 You'll find D-Day museums all over Normandy, but the one in Arromanches is the oldest of the bunch.
 This means that the museum is small and a bit on the low-tech side, but it has a fantastic, enormous model of the Arromanches mulberry, complete with undulating "water."